formkit/docs-content/guides/build-a-multi-step-form.md

 ```

 Our form is now capable of informing a user when they have correctly filled out all of the fields in a given step!
 We've also made a few other improvements:
-- Extracted the "step logic" to a Vue composable so it can be reused elsewhere
+- Extracted the "step logic" to a [Vue composable](https://vuejs.org/guide/reusability/composables.html) so it can be reused elsewhere.
 - Created a utils.js file for the utility functions

 <example